akshell/docs/ref/core/request.rst

 .. function:: requestHost(name, request)

-   Perform an HTTP request; return a :class:`Response` object. *name* is a host name with optional *:port* suffix.
+   Perform an HTTP request; return a :class:`Response` object. *name* is a host name with an optional *:port* suffix.
 The *request* object can contain the following fields:

       method
          The request method; defaults to ``'get'``.